-Take the measurements to a number of BS points on the Measurement tab:
+Take the measurements to a number of BS points:

 - 1. Enter the first known Point name. - 2.
 The Code field displays the point's code. - 3.
 In HR, enter the height of the reflector. - 4.
 Take measurements.
 More...

 The Set tab displays measurements being done during one set: the Res HA (residuals of the horizontal angles) and the measured and initial parameters.
 Use the buttons for the following purposes: